BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_robot_arm/17/index.md

 ## Lesson Overview

-I show you how to control all the motors on your Barnabas wood robot arm.
+I show you how to control all the motors on your Barnabas wood robot arm. using the dials.

 ## Video Tutorial